Airplaneless/Hallgerd/README.md

 ### Deep learning framework for OpenCL

 Draft of dl framework for OpenCL.
-There is only Dense layer for now.
+There is only Dense layer.
 Supports sigmoid, relu, softmax activations, MSE and categorical cross entropy loss functions

 ## Usage